Master of Science in Health Services Research

 Upon completing the requirements for the MS in Health Services Research, graduates are able to:

-- Conduct a critical and analytical review of the health services literature
+- Develop relevant and important research questions, grounded in critical and analytical reviews of the health services literature.

 1. Applicants should hold a bachelor’s degree in a field related to health services research (i.e., social/behavioral science, epidemiology, management, the biological sciences, or health professions) or must have completed substantial coursework in one of these fields.